dipdup-io/dipdup/quickstart.md

 dipdup run
 ```

-DipDup will fetch all the historical data first, and then switch to real-time updates.
-You application data has been successfully indexed!
+DipDup will fetch all the historical data then switch to real-time updates.
+Your application data has been successfully indexed!